Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Route & Directions/Route around barriers/README.md

 1. Create the route task by calling `AGSRouteTask(url:)` with the URL to a Network Analysis route service.
 2. Get the default route parameters for the service by calling `AGSRouteTask.getDefaultParameters`.
 3. When the user adds a stop, add it to the route parameters.
-    1. Normalize the geometry; otherwise the route job would fail if the user included any stops over the 180th degree meridian.
-    2. Get the name of the stop by counting the existing stops - `.stopGraphicsOverlay.graphics.index(of:) + 1`.
-    3. Create a composite symbol for the stop.
-This sample uses a blue marker and a text symbol.
-    4. Create the graphic from the geometry and the symbol.
+    i.
+Normalize the geometry; otherwise the route job would fail if the user included any stops over the 180th degree meridian. ii.
+Get the name of the stop by counting the existing stops - `.stopGraphicsOverlay.graphics.index(of:) + 1`. iii.
+Create a composite symbol for the stop.
+This sample uses a blue marker and a text symbol. iv.
+Create the graphic from the geometry and the symbol.
-    5. Add the graphic to the stops graphics overlay.
+    v.
+Add the graphic to the stops graphics overlay.
 4. When the user adds a barrier, create a polygon barrier and add it to the route parameters.
-    1. Normalize the geometry (see **3i** above).
-    2. Buffer the geometry to create a larger barrier from the tapped point by calling `AGSGeometryEngine.bufferGeometry(geometry:byDistance:)`.
-    3. Create the graphic from the geometry and the symbol.
-    4. Add the graphic to the barriers overlay.
+    i.
+Normalize the geometry (see **3i** above). ii.
+Buffer the geometry to create a larger barrier from the tapped point by calling `AGSGeometryEngine.bufferGeometry(geometry:byDistance:)`. iii.
+Create the graphic from the geometry and the symbol. iv.
+Add the graphic to the barriers overlay.
 5. When ready to find the route, configure the route parameters.
-    1. Set the `ReturnStops` and `ReturnDirections` to `true`.
-    2. Create an `AGSStop` for each graphic in the stops graphics overlay.
-Add that stop to a list, then call `_routeParameters.setStops(stops:)`.
-    3. Create a `AGSPolygonBarrier` for each graphic in the barriers graphics overlay.
-Add that barrier to a list, then call `_routeParameters.setPolygonBarriers(polygonBarriers:)`.
-    4. If the user will accept routes with the stops in any order, set `FindBestSequence` to `true` to find the most optimal route.
+    i.
+Set the `ReturnStops` and `ReturnDirections` to `true`. ii.
+Create an `AGSStop` for each graphic in the stops graphics overlay.
+Add that stop to a list, then call `_routeParameters.setStops(stops:)`. iii.
+Create a `AGSPolygonBarrier` for each graphic in the barriers graphics overlay.
+Add that barrier to a list, then call `_routeParameters.setPolygonBarriers(polygonBarriers:)`. iv.
+If the user will accept routes with the stops in any order, set `FindBestSequence` to `true` to find the most optimal route.
-    5. If the user has a definite start point, set `AGSRouteParameters.preserveFirstStop` to `true`.
-    6. If the user has a definite final destination, set `AGSRouteParameters.preserveLastStop` to `true`.
+    v.
+If the user has a definite start point, set `AGSRouteParameters.preserveFirstStop` to `true`. vi.
+If the user has a definite final destination, set `AGSRouteParameters.preserveLastStop` to `true`.
 6. Calculate and display the route.
-1. Call `_routeTask.solveRoute(with:completion:)` to get an `AGSRouteResult`.
-2. Get the first returned route by calling `AGSRouteResult.routes.first()`.
-    3. Get the geometry from the route as a polyline by accessing the `_.routeGeometry` property.
-    4. Create a graphic from the polyline and a simple line symbol.
+    i.
+Call `_routeTask.solveRoute(with:completion:)` to get an `AGSRouteResult`. ii.
+Get the first returned route by calling `AGSRouteResult.routes.first()`. iii.
+Get the geometry from the route as a polyline by accessing the `_.routeGeometry` property. iv.
+Create a graphic from the polyline and a simple line symbol.
-    5. Display the steps on the route, available from `_.directionManeuvers`.
+    v.
+Display the steps on the route, available from `_.directionManeuvers`.

 ## Relevant API

 * AGSDirectionManeuver
 * AGSPolygonBarrier
 * AGSRoute
-* AGSRoute.directionManeuver
+* AGSRoute.directionManeuvers
 * AGSRoute.routeGeometry
 * AGSRouteParameters.clearPolygonBarriers
-* AGSRouteParameters.FindBestSequence
+* AGSRouteParameters.findBestSequence
 * AGSRouteParameters.preserveFirstStop
 * AGSRouteParameters.preserveLastStop
 * AGSRouteParameters.returnDirections